Festicket acquires Event Genius and Ticket Arena – TechCrunch

 To that end, the resulting “Event Genius by Festicket” will be an end-to-end platform for organisers and fans alike, says Festicket, providing a complete offering for the live entertainment industry.

-The platform aims to bring together “technology and expertise” covering ticketing, accommodation, travel & packages, marketing, data & analytics, access control, POS/cashless payment services, fan engagement tools, and more.
+The platform aims to bring together “technology and expertise” covering ticketing, accommodation, travel & packages, marketing, data & analytics, access control, POS/cashless payment services, fan engagement tools and more.

-Meanwhile, Event Genius’s 20+ staff, based in Leeds in the U.K., are joining Festicket.
-This also includes Event Genius founder Hossenally, who becomes Festicket Chief Supply Chain Officer.
+Meanwhile, Event Genius’s 20+ staff, based in Leeds in the U.K., is joining Festicket.
+This also includes Event Genius founder Hossenally, who becomes Festicket chief supply chain officer.